Skylark13/osgboostpython/trunk/osgBoostPython/README.txt

   %BOOST_ROOT%\bin.v2\libs\python\build\msvc-9.0\release

-You should copy the new DLL into the osgBoostPython root directory so it finds it first when running the tests, otherwise it will try to use the DLL for the previous version of Python (or the one that ships with boost) and will give an ImportError.
+You should copy the new DLL into the osgBoostPython root directory so it finds it first when running a script that uses osgBoostPython, otherwise it will try to use the DLL for the previous version of Python (or the one that ships with boost) and will give an ImportError.
 This is on Windows, I'm not sure if this applies to Linux and other OSes.

 Just to summarize, when building osgBoostPython, bjam will link with the

-  boost_python-vc90-mt-x_y.lib
+  boost_python-vc90-mt-x_y.lib    (release)
+  boost_python-vc90-mt-gd-x_y.lib (debug)

 that ships with boost, but at runtime you need to use the

-  boost_python-vc90-1_43.dll
+  boost_python-vc90-x_y.dll    (release)
+  boost_python-vc90-gd-x_y.dll (debug)

 that's built when building osgBoostPython to match your Python version.